Sumukha1496/maskdata/README.md

 ## Mask Email id
 Use this method instead of maskEmail().
-To mask with the default options, dont pass the configurations.
+To mask with the default options, don't pass the configurations.
 ```javascript
 const MaskData = require('./maskdata');